guru6910/Interview.md/Linux/Question.md

 We can kill the process with `kill` command using process id. like `kill -9 <PID>`

 70. what is foreground and background (demonset) process.
+71. what is Zombie ?
+72. what is Load Average ?
+73. Fields of `top` command.

 A foreground process is one that interacts directly with the user.
 It occupies the terminal, and you can give it inputs, while it outputs data directly to the screen.You must wait for the process to complete before entering new commands in the terminal.
 A background process runs without user interaction and allows you to continue using the terminal for other tasks.
 These processes are usually started with an `&` symbol.
 You can run multiple tasks without waiting for one to finish.